rweigel/stats/notes.md

 ## Set

 > The sample space of an experiment can be thought of as a _set_, or a collection, of different possible outcomes; and each outcome can be thought of as a _point_, or an _element_, in the sample space.
-Similarly, event can be thought of as subsets of the sample space.
-(Devore p 6)
+Similarly, events can be thought of as subsets of the sample space.
+(DeGroot p 6)

 ## _Problem_